flavienbwk/book-devops/eng/README.md

 Let's approach it through some challenges that illustrate its significance:

-- "Our software is written in 6 different languages, and we don't have a unified way to gather telemetry (application logs, error logs, metrics)." (topic: observability)
+- "Our software is written in 6 different languages, and we don't have a unified way to gather telemetry (application logs, error logs, metrics)." (topic: observability) ;
-- "We have 70 system administration teams, and getting them to implement TLS between all their services would be an organizational nightmare." (topic: security, encrypted flows)
+- "We have 70 system administration teams, and getting them to implement TLS between all their services would be an organizational nightmare." (topic: security, encrypted flows) ;
-- "We have hundreds of containers running on multiple geographically distributed machines with no unified way to analyze network latencies." (topic: observability)
+- "We have hundreds of containers running on multiple geographically distributed machines with no unified way to analyze network latencies." (topic: observability) ;
-- "We're experiencing slowness in our service usage and can't determine if it's a network or software issue." (topic: observability)
+- "We're experiencing slowness in our service usage and can't determine if it's a network or software issue." (topic: observability) ;
-- "We have no means of assessing if a newly deployed software version introduces slowdowns." (topic: observability, _canary_ or _blue/green_ deployments)
+- "We have no means of assessing if a newly deployed software version introduces slowdowns." (topic: observability, _canary_ or _blue/green_ deployments).

 Thanks to the standardized deployment mechanisms offered by container orchestration systems (e.g., Kubernetes), a _service mesh_ can address these challenges by "plugging into" your orchestration system.
 It can enhance the security, stability, and observability of your infrastructure by:

-- Managing security certificates in one place
+- Managing security certificates in one place ;
-- Handling advanced authorizations in the administration of network flows
+- Handling advanced authorizations in the administration of network flows ;
-- Controlling network flows with rules (_A/B testing_, _canary_ or _blue/green_ deployments, [request rate limits](https://istio.io/latest/docs/tasks/policy-enforcement/rate-limit/#rate-limits))
+- Controlling network flows with rules (_A/B testing_, _canary_ or _blue/green_ deployments, [request rate limits](https://istio.io/latest/docs/tasks/policy-enforcement/rate-limit/#rate-limits)) ;
-- Distributing network load equally among services (_load balancing_)
+- Distributing network load equally among services (_load balancing_) ;
-- Automatically gathering network metrics based on the "[4 golden signals](#the-4-golden-signals)" (latency, traffic, errors, and saturation), regardless of where the pods are deployed (see _Istio Dashboard_[^IstioDashboard])
+- Automatically gathering network metrics based on the "[4 golden signals](#the-4-golden-signals)" (latency, traffic, errors, and saturation), regardless of where the pods are deployed (see _Istio Dashboard_[^IstioDashboard]) ;
-- Collecting application access logs (see _Istio access logs_[^IstioAccessLogs])
+- Collecting application access logs (see _Istio access logs_[^IstioAccessLogs]) ;
-- Providing details on the routing of requests across pods distributed over multiple nodes (see _Istio distributed traces_[^IstioDistributedTraces])
+- Providing details on the routing of requests across pods distributed over multiple nodes (see _Istio distributed traces_[^IstioDistributedTraces]).

 As these metrics are standardized, most _service meshes_ allow for their use in setting up automatic rules based on the network activity of the infrastructure (fig. <spanc/>\ref{fig:figure-6}).